hevi9/etc-python/README.md

 learn-python3
 =============

-codes samples to learn python 3
+codes samples to learn python 3 and various packages